 Staff and volunteers

 Bienvenidos is staffed by a dedicated team of volunteers (90% of our workforce is volunteer).
-The majority of volunteer help comes from our clients.
+Much of our volunteer help comes from our clients.
 We are proud to be a community of friends and neighbors helping each other.

 Board of Directors

-- Kathleen Bohland – Owner – KB Communications
+- Kathleen Bohland, President – Owner – KB Communications

 - Todd Daily – President – Incandescence Life Safety